MBartl/ReadMe_Rails_App_Exercise/README.md

    **SUPER BONUS**: include a player search feature!

 2. Players require a name, age between 10-100 and sport\
-   -endorsements and followers should default to 0\
+   -Endorsements and followers should default to 0\
    **BONUS**: require that the name consist of only alphabetical characters (no numbers, emojis, etc.)

 3. The user should be able to update or delete the player on the show page\